iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.goodsam.responder___14.8/report.md

 > How do I reinstall this app on my new phone?
 I The app on Google play just says installed. frustrated.<br> :date: __2021-04-23 20:54:42__

 > Goodsam app<br> :date: __2021-04-07 21:41:29__

-> Brilliant have been able to help lots of people using this.
-Would like to know how to turn the volume for the siren down as very loud but other than that I have used it for over a year now with no problems.<br> :date: __2021-04-05 13:29:45__